privcount/privcount/README.markdown

 # deployment

-## keys
+## PrivCount keys

 On first run, PrivCount creates the keys that it needs to run:

 The TallyServer creates a RSA key pair for SSL encryption:
-    * the clients do not check the fingerprint of the certificate
+    * no configuration is required: clients do not check this key

 The TallyServer creates a PrivCount secret handshake key:
-    * each ShareKeeper and DataCollector needs to know this key to successfully handshake with the TallyServer.
+    * each ShareKeeper and DataCollector needs to know this key to successfully handshake with the TallyServer

 Each ShareKeeper creates a RSA key pair for public key encryption:
      * each DataCollector needs to know the SHA256 hash of the public key of each ShareKeeper

+See doc/PrivCountAuthentication.markdown for more details.

+## Tor Control Authentication

+PrivCount securely authenticates to tor's control port.
+This prevents the control port being used to run commands as the tor user.

+Password authentication requires a shared secret configured using the event_source's control_password option.
+Cookie authentication requires the PrivCount user to have read access to tor's cookie file.

+See doc/TorControlAuthentication.markdown for more details.

 # testing